MassimilianoCrisafulli/MaxDevelopment/README.md

 # MaxDevelopment
-HTML page showing Javascript tecniques
+My personal HTML webpage where I showcase a few Javascript tecniques I have learned.